-If a genie granted me 3 wishes, one of them might have to be a freshly made bed to climb into every night...
+There are few things more enjoyable than waking up in freshly cleaned, soft bed linen.
 Fresh linen makes all the difference to the way you feel as you prepare for a good night's sleep, so no matter how painful, make sure you remove and wash your linen and mattress protector from the bed often enough.
-A 40ºC wash should be enough (washing your sheets on too hot a setting can damage the linen's fibres) for regular cleans, although you should ideally take sheets, pillow cases and mattress protectors for a thorough clean to your nearest eco-cleaner twice a year (for bulky items we can come and pick up at your home).
+A 40ºC wash should be enough (washing your sheets on too hot a setting can damage the linen's fibres) for regular cleans, although you should ideally take sheets, pillowcases and mattress protectors for a thorough clean to your nearest eco-cleaner twice a year (for bulky items and for your convenience, we can come and pick up at your home).

 4. Give new life to your mattress

-If you knew what makes it through to your mattress over time even if you have a mattress protector... you'd drop whatever it was you were doing right now in search of your hoover! dust, skin particles, dust mites (eew) - these are a few of the lovely things that have been accumulating in the indented areas of your mattress over the last few... years? since you last vacuumed your mattress - or even since you purchased it.
-Yes, vacuumed - nothing less will do.
+Now, this might not be a direct tip for improving your sleep, but we’d thought it’s worth mentioning: clean your mattress!
+If you knew what makes it through to your mattress over time even if you have a mattress protector, we bet you would have a hard time falling asleep on it.
+Dust, skin particles, dust mites - these are a few of the things that have been accumulating in the indented areas of your mattress since you last cleaned it.
 Remove the mattress protector for washing, air the mattress for a little while (preferably in the sun with a handful of baking soda sprinkled over it), and then vacuum it all up using the upholstery attachment of your vacuum cleaner - making sure you don't miss the previously mentioned indented areas which are a nest for the nasties.
 It's also good practice to flip your mattress over one season and rotate it (so the foot becomes the head and vice versa) the next.
-This will ensure a longer life, which is not a bad thing considering how much mattresses usually cost...
+This will ensure a longer life, which is not a bad thing considering how much mattresses usually cost.

 5. Turn your bedroom into a dreamy sleep oasis